okkindel/GCCompiler/README.md

-# GCompiler
+# GCCompiler

 Gębalang is a simple imerative language based on i have no idea what.
-Let me introduce a *a new georgus compiler* of this awesome language - **GCompiler**.
+Let me introduce a *a new georgus compiler* of this awesome language - **GCCompiler**.

 ## Compile sources